A thousand OSHA complaints filed in SC, only a handful cited

 CHARLESTON, S.C.
-(WCBD)– Complaints made to the Occupational Safety and Health Administration surged in March, as workplace safety made headlines amid the pandemic.
+(WCBD) – Complaints made to the Occupational Safety and Health Administration surged in March as workplace safety made headlines amid the coronavirus pandemic.

-State Deputy Director, Katrina Baker said, the majority of complaints centered around hand washing practices, social distancing, and cleaning protocols.
+State Deputy Director, Katrina Baker told News 2 the majority of complaints centered around hand washing practices, social distancing, and cleaning protocols.

-“They are concerned about the notice they are receiving, other infected employees in the area, when they will return to work, and how they will return to work,” Baker said.
+“They are concerned about the notice they are receiving, other infected employees in the area, when they will return to work, and how they will return to work,” said Baker.

 “They are based on the needs of that employer’s worksite.
 Every worksite is different from the number of employees they have to the configuration of the worksite,” she said.